aws-amplify/docs/ios/datastore.md

 **Lists:** `contains | notContains`

 This is done via `Amplify.DataStore.query(<Model>, where:{})`.
-The `where` statement is a closure which accepts predicates compatable with the operators listed above.
+The `where` statement is a closure which accepts predicates compatible with the operators listed above.
 For example if you wanted all of the Posts with rating greater than 4:

 ```swift
 let p = Post.keys